boonepeter/boonepeter.github.io/content/posts/personal-genome-sequencing.md

 ![Nebula WGS kit](/imgs/personal-genome/nebula-kit-2.jpg)

-I swabbed some cells off of my cheeks and sent the sample back in the pre-paid envelop, then waited.
+I swabbed some cells off of my cheeks and sent the sample back in the pre-paid envelope, then waited.
 I read online that some users were waiting for ~9 months for their data to be available, but many were getting their results in 3 months.

 ## WGS vs. SNP genotyping